Thursday, March 26, 2026

 Beast in the Greek is θηριον which translates to: animal, genetically non-human, living thing.

 And I stood upon the sand of the sea and saw a beast rise up, having seven heads and ten horns, and upon his horns ten crowns, and upon his heads the name of blasphemy.
-And the beast (kingdom) which I saw was like the leopard, and his feet were as the feet of a bear, and his mouth as the mouth of a lion and the dragon gave him his power, and his seat (throne) and great authority.
+And the beast (kingdom) which I saw was like the leopard, and his feet were as the feet of a bear, and his mouth as the mouth of a lion and the dragon gave him his power, and his seat and great authority.
 And I saw one of his heads as it were (slain) wounded to death and his deadly wound was healed and all the world wondered after the beast.
 And they worshiped the dragon which gave power to the beast, and they worshiped the beast saying who is like unto the beast? who is able to make war with him?
 Revelation 13:1-4

 The angel tells John how this transformation will come to be.
 A beast kingdom is different from a non-beast kingdom, as a beast can be mortally wounded or slain.
 The beast is an entity onto itself, made up of various parts and pieces, which work together to fulfil the goal of the red dragon; world domination.
 The beast has seven heads, (world kingdoms) ten horns (ten kings) and has the genetic makeup of three, previous beast kingdoms that are mortally wounded and deceased: the lion - the mouth or head of the beast, the bear - the feet, the foundation and the leopard - the body with multiple heads.
 These three mortally wounded beast kingdoms once ruled the middle east, placing kings in Babylon.
-This tells us that Babylon will be the catalyst that sets everything in motion.
+This tells us that the Babylonian lion- will be the catalyst that sets everything in motion.

 The seven heads represent seven world kingdoms that belong to the red dragon - each kingdom is represented by a crown - seven heads / seven crowns - one for each kingdom.
 These kingdoms are given over to the beast once it begins to rise.
 Rev 13:2b